 - Summer By The River, London Bridge City – A thousand people singing in unison in the capital as a band plays the tune on stage.

-- PiotreQ – Orchestral Remix – A mashup of Queen’s original with a version by the Royal Philharmonic Orchestra, available on his Reworks album.
+- PiotreQ – Orchestral Remix – A mashup of Queen’s original with a version by the Royal Philharmonic Orchestra.

 - Indiana University Studio Orchestra – Arranged for symphony orchestra and solo viola.
 You can also see a live performance.

 - Jakarta Concert Orchestra & Batavia Madrigal Singers – Live in the Indonesian capital on 18 April 2015.